Informed poll#

 Core components#

-The dispatcher runs a task by calling Pend(), which is a non-virtual wrapper around DoPend().
-The task attempts to make progress and communicates to the dispatcher what state it’s in by returning one of these values:
+A task communicates to the dispatcher what state it’s in by returning one of these values in its Pend() implementation:

 • Ready(): The task has finished its work.
 The Dispatcher should not poll it again.

 • Pending(): The task is not yet finished because it is waiting for an external event.
 E.g. it’s waiting for a timer to finish or for data to arrive.
-The dispatcher should put the task to sleep and then run it again later.
+The dispatcher should sleep the task and then run it again later.

 Comparison with Rust’s informed polling#